ARMmbed/mbed-client-example-6lowpan/README.md

 5. Download and run mDS on your computer (see instructions below).

-#### Static Setup Configuration (_Server Side_)
+#### Static setup configuration (_Server Side_)

 As mentioned above, in static setup the mDS instance runs on a local computer with a statically configured IPv6 address.
 The example application running on the client side will register with the mDS creating a 6LoWPAN network.

-Please follow the instructions below.
+Please follow the instructions below to complete the setup.

 ##### Downloading mDS

-Installing the mDS on your computer:
+Installing mDS on your computer:

-1. Download the free developer version of the mDS from [ARM silver](https://silver.arm.com/browse/SEN00).
+1. Download the free developer version of mDS from [ARM silver](https://silver.arm.com/browse/SEN00).
 2. Click the **Download Now** button in the right hand side pane.
 3. Unzip the package on your computer.
 You should see the following files: